sarvex/dotfiles/.config/awesome/lain/wiki/pulse.md

     device.string = "front:1"
 ```

-If your devices change dynamically, you can define it as a function which returns a command string.
+If your devices change dinamically, you can define it as a function which returns a command string.

 If sed doesn't work, you can try with a grep variant: